Harvest Valley

 The special soul this queen possesses is used to acquire a vast amount of souls or create a great power.

 In essence, Mytha’s gradual yet extensive soaking in the poison caused her to undergo an imperfect draconification, a result of the archdragon’s power being transferred through such an unusual medium.
 Having only been aware of its short-term health benefits that most observers would notice first, she didn’t realize the full extent of what she was bathing in until it was too late.
-This twisted form naturally reflects her twisted personality full or cruelty and spite, but item descriptions always have this go hand-in-hand with her deep affection for the Old Iron King.
+This twisted form naturally reflects her twisted personality full or cruelty and spite, but item descriptions always have this go hand-in-hand with her deep affection for the Iron King.
 This is why we can derive a twisted blade from Mytha’s soul when the actual boss uses a spear.
 It wasn’t really the poison that drove her mad, it was merely the trigger for a woman who had already been warped by love and hubris.

 Dagger created from the soul of the Poison Queen Mida.
 A strong poison coats the awfully twisted blade.